Florida Holocaust Museum tagged with anti-Semitic graffiti as hateful incidents rise across US

 City workers painted over the hateful writing later that day, FOX 13 reported.

 "As the grandson of Holocaust survivors, this attack on the Museum is not just repugnant.
 It is personal," Michael Igel, the museum's board chair, told the station.
-"The lessons of the Holocaust have not yet been learned, but the Museum and the broader community who supports our vital work will never be intimidated by cowardly vandals, nor will we be deterred from our mission."
+"The lessons of the Holocaust have not yet been learned, but the museum and the broader community who supports our vital work will never be intimidated by cowardly vandals, nor will we be deterred from our mission."

 Toni Rinde, John Rinde’s wife, also escaped Poland as a child.
 The couple, who lost 30 family members in the Holocaust, now live in Largo, Florida.